-Solar is one of the most well-known renewable energy sources , but harnessing it for personal use has been difficult, especially if you're unable to install permanent panels on the top of your home.
-The EF ECOFLOW Solar Generator Delta Max and Solar Panel Bundle aims to change that, and it succeeds if your needs fall within its power output limitations.
+Solar is one of the most well-known renewable energy sources, but harnessing it for personal use has been difficult, especially if you're unable to install permanent panels on the top of your home.
+The EF ECOFLOW Solar Generator Delta Max and Solar Panel Bundle aim to change that, and it succeeds if your needs fall within its power output limitations.

 Before we get into the tech specs, it's important to report that this bundle costs $2,199 at the time this review is being published.
-That's a big investment to make, especially when you consider the fact that six rooftop solar panels can cost up to $400 less.
-The difference is that EF ECOFLOW's bundle includes a ultra high-capacity battery to store the energy absorbed by the solar panel.
-The energy can be used immediately, or saved for emergency situations or multi-day camping trips.
+That's a big investment to make, especially when you consider the fact that four rooftop solar panels can cost up to $400 less.
+The difference is that EF ECOFLOW's bundle includes an ultra-high-capacity battery to store the energy absorbed by the solar panel.
+The energy can be used immediately or saved for emergency situations or multi-day camping trips.
 This bundle may elicit some immediate sticker shock, but EF ECOFLOW has actually knocked $550 off its original price tag due a price reduction and free coupon provided when you shop on Amazon.

 EF ECOFLOW Delta Max